No products in the cart.

 Get rid of winter skin for your spring skincare with a gentle exfoliator and stay away from harsh scrubs and chemicals that can damage your skin.
 Remember your skin sheds cells every minute, think of it as spring cleaning, sweeping away winter.
 When I was a child my mother would exfoliate with cornmeal which is the reason I created our award winning grits & honey scrub.
 What customers love about it is that it is not only an exfoliator but a moisturizer as the honey leaves your skin soft and supple.
 To this day her skin glows and I know it is from her routine of exfoliating and moisturizing.

 This is so important.
 When I lived throughout Europe and Latin America doing international business development, people would always tell me to never use soap to cleanse my face, but to use cold cream or oils.
 I eventually created, and now swear by, our gentle foaming cleansers that are castile based infused with essential oils.
+Our newest addition to our line, cleansing gel with chamomile and rose geranium is perfect for travel.
 Our cleansing oil is also gentle, yet effective in cleansing.
 Every country where I have lived, people swear by rinsing with cold water.
 Notice the people’s skin who you admire, apart from genetics I wonder if you will be amazed at how many use cool/cold water instead of hot water and how that affects their skin’s condition.

 When the temperature heats up and perspiration is inevitable, it doesn’t mean your skin is getting oily.
 Quite the contrary; it can become dryer and your skin can start to look dull once the sweat evaporates.
 You always want to drink plenty of water.
 I mist throughout the day with a non-alcohol based mister/toner, our rose geranium a marigold toners.
 Our body mist is super hydrating with cucumber, neroli and grapefruit.